Pavel-Martinez-22/Full-Stack-API-States/README.md

 <p> Name: Pavel Martinez </p>
 <p>Project Title: RESTful API using Node.js</p>
  <p>
-  This project showcases my ability to build a RESTful API using Node.js, Express, and MongoDB to manage U.S. state data.
+  Descriptoin: This project showcases my ability to build a RESTful API using Node.js, Express, and MongoDB to manage U.S. state data.
 I structured the application using the Model-View-Controller (MVC) pattern to ensure clean separation of concerns and maintainable code.
 The server handles full CRUD operations via GET, POST, PATCH, and